prebid/Prebid.js/dev-docs/examples-old/send-all-bids.md

 <div markdown="1">

-#### Line 32: Enable the mode for sending all bids to the ad server
+#### Line 75 to 76: Enable the mode for sending all bids to the ad server

 At this point, either the timeout has hit or all prebid bidders have responded.
 This is a good time to let prebid.js know that the ad server keywords it generates should be for all bids.